oneover-dev/weather-viewer/README.md

 ## How to Use

-1. Start the server:
+1. run the script:

 node with-server.js
 // if u want get weather with server
+// if u use server make a request curl localhost:3000/ur_city

 node without-server.js
 // if u want to get weather without server

-2. Make a request:

-curl localhost:3000/ur_city
+// change checkWeather('Newyork') => your city